Home Element Metal Molybdenum

 In a lower oxidation state, molybdenum forms Mo6X12 cluster compounds (where X = chlorine, bromine, and iodine).
 In this type of compound six Mo atoms form cluster-type compounds like (MoX8)+4X4−.
 The cyano complex may be prepared by reducing the Mo(IV) complex.
 It has a pentagonal bipyramid structure.

-Uses of molybdenum
+Uses of Molybdenum

 • The main consumption of molybdenum is used in the manufacturing of stainless steel and other types of steel used in high-speed tools.
 The oxide MoO3 and ferromolybdenum are directly used for this purpose.